 Synology’s VMM is one of the most powerful NAS add-on features.

-Available in many servers released in the past ten years, it allows the NAS server to house multiple virtual machines on the inside.
+Available in many servers released in the past ten years, it allows the NAS server to house multiple virtual machines.

-In other words, you can run within the NAS server multiple virtual "computers," including Windows, Linux, and Virtual DSM, allowing you to operate a whole system in a sandbox for all kinds of advanced applications.
+In other words, you can run multiple virtual “computers” within the NAS server, including Windows, Linux, and Virtual DSM, allowing you to operate a whole system in a sandbox for all kinds of advanced applications.

-This feature also means you can have an advanced network setup without getting additional hardware.
+This feature also allows you to have an advanced network setup without requiring additional hardware.
 In fact, with the Active Directory integration mentioned above, you can have a Windows Server-based advanced network without a separate server.

 Snapshot and Replication: The ultimate ransomware protection

-Available in all server that supports the new Btrfs file system—most Synology server released in the past decade do—the Snapshot Replication is an excellent add-on security feature.
+Available on all servers that support the new Btrfs file system—most Synology servers released in the past decade do—the Snapshot Replication is an excellent add-on security feature.

 On the other hand, the Snapshot portion is a must-use.
-It's a shadow copy feature that automatically saves a version of the server's data, by shared folder, on a schedule.
+It’s a shadow copy feature that automatically saves a version of the server’s data to a shared folder on a schedule.

 In the case of unwanted data alteration, such as after a ransomware attack, you can restore the data to the previous version, either the entire shared folder or by selecting individual files.

-In all, the combo of the 2-step verification for login and Snapshot means you can rely on your Synology server to keep your data safe against malicious changes.
+In all, the combination of two-step verification for login and Snapshot means you can rely on your Synology server to keep your data safe against malicious changes.

 All Synology servers released in the past few years share a similar design.
 Most of them are tool-free, while others only require a standard screwdriver.
-They come with front-facing drive bays, and you can easily replace/install drives.
+They come with front-facing drive bays, allowing for easy replacement or installation of drives.

 As for software, NAS servers are generally not for novice users who want something plug-and-play.
 That’s also the case with a Synology server.
 If you’re a tech enthusiast, you’ll have no problem figuring one out.